Lab 11.3 – The Carbon–pH Connection: Consequences for Ocean Organisms

 Materials needed: None

 In previous activities, you have learned that CO₂ concentrations are increasing in the atmosphere (Lab 11.1) and that the ocean absorbs CO₂ from the atmosphere (Lab 11.2); in this activity we will learn what happens to the carbon dioxide that the ocean absorbs.
-Let’s start by exploring the relationship of pH and CO₂ in data from about one week at a specific location in the ocean.
-The graphs below show ocean CO₂ and pH data from the Pioneer MAB array in July 2024.
-Answer the questions that follow based on the data shown.
+Let’s start by exploring the relationship between pH and CO₂ using a week of data (July 2024) from the Pioneer MAB array.
+Answer the questions that follow the graph below.

 Quick Check Questions